ft-interactive/starter-kit/README.md

 Bonus command: `npm run serve` is another way to run `gulp serve`, with the difference that it will automatically restart whenever you edit the gulpfile.

-### Components used
+### Components

-These Origami components are used as standard:
+These Origami components are included as standard:

 - [o-colors](http://registry.origami.ft.com/components/o-colors)
 - [o-hoverable](http://registry.origami.ft.com/components/o-hoverable)
 - [o-fonts](http://registry.origami.ft.com/components/o-fonts)

-See [recipes](docs/recipes/README.md) for adding other components.
+Other components can be added easily – see [recipes](docs/recipes/README.md).

 <!-- badge URLs -->